jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The coronavirus is only exposing problems we've ignored for far too long.

-There is no reason to despair.
-Internet Age technology is wondrous.
+Happily, there is no reason to despair.
+Internet Age technology is truly wondrous.
 There is a golden meadow waiting for us once we decide to upgrade our culture.
+The middle-class could easily make a long-list of our problems, and within a few years make a custom tool to overcome each of them.
+Rising insurance rates, confusing mortgage contracts, one-sided employment agreements, and the rest of our everday problems can be defeated.

 But, to get to this new world, Main Street needs a new philosophy.

 You're already reading it.
 Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
-There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, our bullshit jobs aren't worth working anymore, and Left and Right stop yelling and starting fighting.
+There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, our bullshit jobs aren't worth working anymore, and Left and Right stop yelling and start fighting.

-To save ourselves from all this grief, all we have to do is change what we think is politics.
+To save ourselves from all this grief, and enter the amazing Internet Age, all we have to do is change what we think is politics.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

 _Like Communism, Left/Right are Industrial Age philosophies.
-We did better, and lasted longer then the Soviet Union.
-But we're still stagnating because we aren't evolving a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+They did far better and won the Industrial Age.
+But, now Left/Right based societies are stagnating because we aren't evolving a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---